Sv443-Network/UserUtils/docs.md

 A standalone function that debounces a given function to prevent it from being executed too often.
 The function will wait for the specified timeout between calls before executing the function.
-This is especially useful when dealing with events that fire every frame, like "scroll", "resize", "mousemove", etc.
+This is especially useful when dealing with events that fire rapidly, like "scroll", "resize", "mousemove", etc.

-This function works in the same way as the [`Debouncer`](#debouncer) class, but is more lightweight and doesn't require creating a whole class.
+This function works in the same way as the [`Debouncer`](#debouncer) class, but is a more convenient wrapper for less complex use cases.
 Still, you will have access to the created Debouncer instance via the `debouncer` prop on the returned function should you need it.

 If `timeout` is not provided, it will default to 200 milliseconds.